mary-ext/skeetdeck/README.md

 # Langit

+This monorepository contains the following projects:

+- Skeetdeck: a deck-based alternative Bluesky client
-Langit is an alternative web client for Bluesky.
+- `bluesky-client`: lightweight API client for Bluesky.

-This is a temporary working repository, it'll be merged to the main Langit repository once the dust has settled.
+A mobile-based client may come later.